codie-kid/Supper-cool-button-Animation-/README.md

 # Supper-cool-button-Animation-
-Best animation for a perfect button
+Best animation for a perfect button.
+It is simply made up by the HTML and CSS.